tj-actions/verify-changed-files/README.md

 <a href="https://github.com/search?q=tj-actions+verify-changed-files+path%3A.github%2Fworkflows+language%3AYAML&type=code" target="_blank" title="Public workflows that use this action."><img src="https://img.shields.io/endpoint?url=https%3A%2F%2Fapi-git-master.endbug.vercel.app%2Fapi%2Fgithub-actions%2Fused-by%3Faction%3Dtj-actions%2Fverify-changed-files%26badge%3Dtrue" alt="Public workflows that use this action."></a>

 # verify-changed-files
-A github action to verify that certian files did or did not change during a workflow execution.
+A github action to verify that certain files did or did not change during a workflow execution.

 > NOTE: :warning: